aggiemakerspace/github-training/module-2/README.md

 - Remote: an internet-accessible copy of your repository that is treated as an authoritative source of that repository.
 In this case, your remote is GitHub!
 - Local: a full copy of your repository cloned to a personal computer to be worked on.

+GitHub Desktop automatically creates a subdirectory of "Documents" called "GitHub", where it clones all of your repositories, we will follow the same convention with both GitHub Desktop and the command line.

 ##### GitHub Desktop

 ##### Command Line